Robert Teitel

-Robert Teitel is an American film producer.
+Robert Teitel is an American film producer and writer.

 Teitel produced the films Soul Food (1997), Men of Honor (2000), and the three films in the Barbershop series: Barbershop, Barbershop 2: Back in Business, and Beauty Shop.
-He also co-produced of the television series Barbershop: The Series.
+He also co-produced the television series Barbershop: The Series.

 A 1990 graduate of Columbia College Chicago, he has been associated with writer/director George Tillman Jr. since they were students there.

 Filmography

 He was a producer in all films unless otherwise noted.